yolo-sh/cli/README.md

 ## Environments configuration

-All environments are run in Docker containers built from the `ghcr.io/yolo-sh/workspace-full` image.
+All environments run in Docker containers built from the `ghcr.io/yolo-sh/workspace-full` image.
 You could see the source of this image in the [yolo-sh/workspace-full](https://github.com/yolo-sh/workspace-full) repository.

-In summary, Yolo is built on `ubuntu 22.04` with most popular runtimes pre-installed.
+In summary, Yolo is built on `ubuntu 22.04` with `systemd` and most popular runtimes pre-installed.
 An user `yolo` is created and configured to be used as the default user.
 Root privileges are managed via `sudo`.

 Your repositories will be cloned in `/home/yolo/workspace`.

+Yolo uses the the [sysbox runtime](https://github.com/nestybox/sysbox) to improve isolation and to enable containers to run the same workloads than VMs.

 ### Runtimes